Saur0o0n/PIDKiln/README.md

 - Rotary encoder with button

 Optional:
-- DC/AC secondary relay - like SLA-05VDC-SL-C (240V/30A) mechanical relay.
-This one is 5V - so 3,3V->5V translator required
+- DC/AC secondary relay - like SLA-05VDC-SL-C (240V/30A) mechanical relay
 - Thermistors
 - Perhaps a kiln :)